-In particular, countries should note whether or not their national case definition counts stillbirths.
+It is important to indicate in the comments section the case definition of congenital syphilis used in your country for reported cases.
+In particular, countries should note whether the reported data include stillbirths.
 Please comment on the extent to which the data are deemed representative of the national population.
 If a country is unable to report on the denominator, WHO will use the denominator from the United Nations Population Division.